LukePappa/Ourism/god.md

-There must be a source of existence that transcends it.
+Existence requires a source that transcends it.